-2. Ensures Effectiveness of Operations

-- Projects student enrolment for the purpose of college planning - Ensures the effective use of human, physical and financial resources, reallocating resources appropriately as necessary. - Manages the planning, generation, and accuracy of data for course loading for student timetables, calendar materials, programs of study, course outlines, etc. - Ensures Occupational Health and Safety and Biosafety requirements are implemented and maintained. - Collaborates with the Deans and other college managers, to ensure effective academic operations and implementation of special projects. - Acts as the Dean's designate as required. - Responsible for Quality Assurance for all academic areas under the purview of the school.

-3. Manage and Develop Human Resources

-- Ensures a high level of performance through effective recruiting, selecting, hiring, developing, motivating, evaluating, and training of faculty and support staff within the assigned portfolio, including succession planning. - Promotes and monitors ongoing professional development of all staff. - Motivates, directs, and administers the activities of faculty in their teaching assignments and complementary functions that create an effective working, teaching, and learning environment. - Conducts first and second level investigations and initiates the problem-solving process for disputes involving faculty, staff and students.
-Utilizes Collective Agreements, Student Code of Conduct documents, college policies and procedures etc. to assist in the dispute resolution process.

-- Responsible for the decisions made at Step 2 of the student Academic Appeal process - Establishes and fosters a working environment that encourages creativity, communication and interaction among and between faculty and support staff to promote new and existing school initiatives. - Advises students to help them resolve problems and facilitates success strategies.
+- 2. Ensures Effectiveness of Operations - Supports the implementation of the college 5-year enrolment plan - Ensures the effective use of human, physical and financial resources, reallocating resources appropriately as necessary. - Manages the information required for accurate course loading for student timetables, which consists of calendar materials, programs of study, course outlines, etc. - Responsible for the semester planning process, which involves providing information to schedulers and academic operations staff on course teaching assignments, hours required, delivery patterns, and room requirements. - Where a course is to be delivered in alternate or hybrid delivery mode, ensure that all learning outcomes are met. - Maintains a culture of health and safety within the school, ensures Occupational Health and Safety requirements, along with AODA, and other college policies are implemented and maintained. - Collaborates with the Deans and other college managers, to ensure effective academic operations and implementation of special projects. - Acts as the Dean's designate as required. - Responsible for Quality Assurance for all academic areas under the purview of the school. - 3.
+Manage and Develop Human Resources - Ensures a high level of performance by working effectively with the appropriate college partners to achieve effective recruiting, selecting, hiring, developing, motivating, evaluating, and training of faculty and support staff within the assigned portfolio, including succession planning. - Promotes and monitors ongoing professional development of all staff. - Provides feedback and manages the performance of subordinate faculty members and staff. - Motivates, directs, and administers the activities of faculty in their teaching assignments and complementary functions that create an effective working, teaching, and learning environment. - Incentivize faculty and staff to take on scholarly activities such as the Scholarship of Teaching and Learning and applied research. - Incentivize faculty's' participation in SLC internal and external community engagement and service work. - Conducts first and second level investigations and initiates the problem-solving process for disputes involving faculty, staff, and students.
+Utilizes Collective Agreements, Student Code of Conduct documents, college policies and procedures etc. to assist in the dispute resolution process. - Responsible for the decisions made at Step 2 of the student Academic Appeal process - Establishes and fosters a working environment that encourages creativity, communication, and interaction among and between faculty and support staff to promote new and existing school initiatives.

-4. Financial Management

-- Projects student enrolment for the purposes of College budget development and review - Operationally responsible for a budget which includes identifying problems, problem solving, developing solutions, and providing recommendations to the Dean and financial services - Co-develops annual budgets with an 8th month review - Assists in the development of MOU's with external academic partners which includes academic articulation, quality assurance, and financial agreements. - Anticipates and prepares for the response to trends and shifts in funding - Anticipate and manage program risk. - Manages the fiscal implications of program accreditations, audits and reviews - Develop, manage and prioritize capital resources.

-5. Community Engagement and College Partnerships/Public Relations

-- Establishes and maintains positive, ongoing relationships within the various fields including program advisory committee members, professional associations, business/industry/government representatives, - Coordinates partnership arrangements with other educational institutions and ensures these are promoted both within the College and to the broader external community.
+- Advises students to help them resolve problems and facilitates success strategies. - 4.
+Financial Management - Monitor's student enrolment for the purposes of College budget development and review - Operationally responsible for a \$6 Million dollar budget which includes identifying problems, problem solving, developing solutions, and providing recommendations to the Dean and financial services - Maintains spending to budget in each program area and participates in scheduled reviews of budgets and takes corrective action to address variances. - Assists in the development of MOU's with external academic partners which includes academic articulation, quality assurance, and financial agreements. - Anticipates and prepares for the response to trends and shifts in funding - Anticipate and manage program risk. - Manages the fiscal implications of program accreditations, audits, and reviews - Develop, manage, and prioritize capital resources. - Responsible for equipment renewal and oversees the timely ordering and installation of new capital assets. - 5.
+Community Engagement, College Partnerships/Public Relations and Other (10%) Duties - Establishes and maintains positive, ongoing relationships within the various fields including program advisory committee members, professional associations, business/industry/government representatives, - Coordinate's partnership arrangements with other educational institutions and ensures these are promoted both within the College and to the broader external community. - Other duties as assigned.

-TOTAL: 100%
+TOTAL: